While web trends are always changing, one thing is for sure: There will always be spam.

 Luckily, security experts have been working on better solutions.
 After several iterations of its own CAPTCHAs (called “reCAPTCHAs”), Google introduced Invisible reCAPTCHA.
 This free service automatically snuffs out spam and allows visitors to enjoy an uninterrupted browsing experience without the irritating tests.

-In this post, we’ll discuss why you should use Google Invisible reCAPTCHA and how to integrate it on your WordPress website.
+In this post, we’ll discuss why you should consider using Google Invisible reCAPTCHA to secure your WordPress website, and how to integrate it with your pages.

 What is Google Invisible reCAPTCHA?

 Invisible reCAPTCHA is a Google CAPTCHA service that identifies spam traffic without additional input from visitors.
 This technology uses machine learning and risk analysis techniques to analyze web browsing behavior.
 Because of this, visitors will only need to solve a CAPTCHA problem if their browsing patterns appear suspicious.

 To understand what sets Invisible reCAPTCHA apart, let’s look back at what led up to this technology.
 The first iteration of Google reCAPTCHA required visitors to identify certain images and interpret distorted text, like in the example above.
 As of 2018, this version of reCAPTCHA has been phased-out by Google.